nlaracuente/RewindErr/README.md

 ![alt text][screenshot]

-# Rewind Er
+# Rewind Err
-[Rewind Er Jam Entry Page]https://itch.io/jam/brackeys-4/rate/717813 is our entry for the Brackeys Jam 2020.2 where the theme was "*Rewind*"
+[Rewind Err Jam Entry Page]https://itch.io/jam/brackeys-4/rate/717813 is our entry for the Brackeys Jam 2020.2 where the theme was "*Rewind*"

 ## Description
 You have to rewind Err to keep it functional and use Err's throwing ability to throw batteries at the power stations to keep the facility running.